 1×4 boards at the top and bottom are usually western red cedar, smooth surface.
 Multiple different options are available: rough sawn cedar, rough sawn pine, cypress, oak, yellow pine, black locust, barn wood, ipe, teak, pretty much any wood that is available as a board can be used in the typical design.

 The top and bottom pieces can be round logs and the mountain laurel branches can be fastened to the round logs by either mortise and tenon joints or by flush cutting the sticks and nailing.
 Common wood species for the round logs include pine, poplar and black locust.
 Mortise and tenon joinery is recommended for interior use only to avoid collecting water in the bottom mortises.
-See here for more Mountain Laurel Handrail designs.

-Mountain Laurel Furniture comes in all shapes, sizes and styles including: framed mountain laurel art pieces, rustic headboards, coffe tables, side tables, end tables, sofa tables, framed mirrors, benches chairs, magazine racks, and pretty much any item you can think of.
+Mountain Laurel Furniture comes in all shapes, sizes and styles including: framed mountain laurel art pieces, rustic headboards, coffee tables, side tables, end tables, sofa tables, framed mirrors, benches chairs, magazine racks, and pretty much any item you can think of.
 We’ve made a custom nightstand that is also a dog bed.

 The best way to measure the height of the stair railing section is to have the posts installed.
 Clamp a 2×4 to the level sections with the top at the bottom of the top 2×6.
 Mark the newel post on top of the stairs.
 Set a 2x on the leading edge of the tread.
 Measure the height from the board to the mark.
 Use this number and measure and make a mark on the bottom newel.
 Use a framing square to measure perpendicular to the angle of the stairs, either to the leading edge of the tread or the side of the stringer.
 Use the 2x set on the leading edge of the tread to measure the section length and angle in degrees.